SadmanUddin/SadmanUddin/README.md

 I'm a student who loves to code — simply because it's fun.Currently,pursuing bachelors in data science, protection, and cybersecurity.

 I'm not an expert, but In Sha Allah, I'll keep learning and growing.
-My goal is to become a skilled developer and data analyst.
+My goal is to grow my knowledge in data science, machine learning, and AI.

 ![Codewars](https://www.codewars.com/users/SadmanUddin/badges/large)